Building a Policy

 Checks are where you start getting into the good stuff.
 First, you define what type of item you want to create a test for.
 The UpGuard search engine will suggest types that it has found on your node scans.
 After selecting a type, you will see a menu with the relevant information for that type of item.
 Again, the UpGuard search engine will suggest items it has detected on your systems.
 The “provider” field is optional.
 This can be used to define, for example, a specific package manager.
 If left empty then it will be treated as a wildcard and will check for the item with any provider.

 After defining the item to be checked, you can start creating tests for its attributes.
 Every item starts with a default check for whether it is Present.
-The default is true– meaning it should be there– and can be changed to false to blacklist the item.
+The default is true– meaning it should be there– and can be changed to false to check the item isn’t there.
 To create more specific checks, click “Add Attribute Check.”
 UpGuard search will suggest attributes and values that have been detected on your systems.
 You can also freely enter whatever values you want to create a check for something that is not on one of your systems.

 Background and Remediation